Armenians violated ceasefire 98 times in a day

 Baku.
-8 December.
-REPORT.AZ/ Armenians violated ceasefire 98 times in a day from different directions of the frontline using 82 mm mortars and large-caliber machine guns.
+20 November.
+REPORT.AZ/ Armenians violated ceasefire 98 times in a day from different directions of the front.

 Report was told in the press service of Azerbaijani Defense Ministry.

+Armenian armed forces fired on positions of Azerbaijani units located at unnamed heights and Gizilhajili, Gushchu Ayrim villages of Gazakh region from positions located at unnamed heights of Ijevan region, Berkaber, Voskevan village of Noyemberyan region.

-The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Chilaburt, Yarimja, Giziloba villages of Tartar region, Javahirli, Kengerli, Sarijali, Novruzlu, Shuraabad, Yusifjanli, Shikhlar, Garagashli, Marzili villages of Aghdam region, Kuropatkino of Khojavand region, Gorgan, Garakhanbeyli, Ashaghi Seyiahmadli villages of Fizuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goranboy, Khojavand, Fizuli and Jabrail regions.
+The positions of Azerbaijani Armed Forces underwent fire from positions located near Talish, Gulustan villages of Goranboy region, Chilaburt, Goyarkh villages of Tartar region, Shikhlar, Javahirli, Kengerli, Sarijali, Novruzlu, Shuraabad, Garagashagli, Merzili, Yusifjanli villages of Aghdam region, Kuropatkino of Khojavand region, Horadiz, Garakhanbeyli, Gorgan, Ashaghi Seyiahmadli villages of Fizuli region, Mehdili village of Jabrail region, as well as at the unnamed heights of Goygol, Khojavand, Fizuli and Jabrail regions.

 Share in Facebook